Cyfrin/Updraft/courses/blockchain-basics/1-basics/14-blockchain-fundamentals/+page.md

 Proof of Work needs to be combined with a `chain selection rule` to create `consensus`.

 A `chain selection rule` is implemented as a means to determine which blockchain is the _real_ blockchain.
-Bitcoin (and prior to the merge, Ethereum), both use something called `Nakomoto Consensus`.
+Bitcoin (and prior to the merge, Ethereum), both use something called `Nakamoto Consensus`.
 This is a combination of Proof of Work (Etherum has since switched to Proof of Stake) and the `longest chain rule`.

 In the `longest chain rule`, the decentralized network decides that whichever chain has the most number of blocks will be the valid, or _real_ blockchain.
 When we saw `block confirmations` in Etherscan earlier, this was representing the number of blocks ahead of our transaction in the longest chain.